morrownr/USB-WiFi/home/Using_USB_Adapter_in_VirtualBox.md

 5. Further troubleshooting (if necessary):

-If the adapter still doesn't appear, follow these additional steps:
+If you are using Windows as the host and the adapter still doesn't appear, follow these additional steps:

 - Shutdown Kali and press Windows + E to open File Explorer.